 We have data on 73 companies that use GNU Emacs.
 The companies using GNU Emacs are most often found in United States and in the Computer Software industry.
 GNU Emacs is most often used by companies with >10000 employees and >1000M dollars in revenue.
 Our data for GNU Emacs usage goes back as far as 1 years and 2 months.

 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Software Development Tools.
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Software Development Tools category, GNU Emacs has a market share of about 0.1%.
 Other major and competing products in this category include:

 GNU Emacs is an free/libre, extensible, customizable, self-documenting text editor.
 Its features include content-aware editing modes, complete built-in documentation, full unicode support, provides a wide range of functionalities such as project planner, mail and news reader, built-in bug reporter, debugger interface, calendar, IRC (Internet Relay Chat) client and more.

-Looking at GNU Emacs customers by industry, we find that Computer Software (29%), Higher Education (20%) and Computer Hardware (11%) are the largest segments.
+Looking at GNU Emacs customers by industry, we find that Computer Software (16%), Information Technology and Services (14%) and Higher Education (12%) are the largest segments.

-58% of GNU Emacs customers are in United States and 21% are in France.
+64% of GNU Emacs customers are in United States, 6% are in France and 6% are in Canada.